-Undergraduate students may repeat a course for a change of grade.
-A request to repeat a course for a change of grade must be submitted through the online form
+Undergraduate students may repeat a course for a grade exclusion.
+A request to repeat a course for a grade exclusion must be submitted through the online form (iit.edu/ugaa/services), during registration.

-(https://www.iit.edu/ugaa/services/course-repeat-change-grade ), during registration.
 Both grades will be recorded on all transcripts issued.
-Only the second grade will be used to compute the GPA, even if the second grade is lower, except when the second grade is I, R, S, U, W, X, or AU.
+Only the second grade will be used to compute the

+GPA, even if the second grade is lower, except when the second grade is I, R, S, U, W, X, or AU.
 The course repeat policy is as follows: